jbdave112/nba_salary_prediction/README.md

 #### Big Men, Big Contracts
-Memphis and Sacramento signed big men in Dewayne Dedmon and Jonas Valanciunas to lucrative contracts that the model deemed to be overpays.
+Sacramento and Memphis signed big men Dewayne Dedmon and Jonas Valanciunas respectively to lucrative contracts that the model deemed to be overpays.

 #### Rozier-Colored Glasses